eugtsa/search_lecture/examples/eat_all_dots/README.md

         return random.choice([Action.UP, Action.DOWN, Action.LEFT, Action.RIGHT])
 ```

 As you can see, naive random walk agent does not take any information about the ``world`` variable at all!
-It just tryies to return some random action.
+It just return random action.

-Here is another example, where you can see usage of the world information, random walk agent who is not bumping into the walls:
+Here is another example, where you can see the usage of world information.
+This one is a random walk agent which is not bumping into the walls:

 ```python